By Mike Johnson

 You don’t even realize your last use before the snow flies.

-You just tuck it into its cubby like normal, then winter overtakes you before the next use.
+You just tuck it into its cubby like normal, then winter buries you before the next use.

 It sits until spring.